TrEE-TIMC/circhic/doc/install.rst

 There are different ways to install scikit-learn:

-- Install the latest official release.
-This is the best approach for most users and will provide a stable version.
+- :ref:`Install the latest official release. <install_official_release>` This
+  is the best approach for most users and will provide a stable version.
-- Building the package from source.
-This is best for users who want the latest-and-greatest features and aren't afraid of running brand-new code.
+- :ref:`Building the package from source. <install_from_source>` This is best for users who want the latest-and-greatest features and aren't afraid of running brand-new code.
 This is also needed for users who wish to contribute to the project.

+.. _install_official_release:

 Install the latest release
 ==========================